JuliaMISH/Juliamish/README.md

 # 👋 Hello, I'm Julia!!!
 ## I am a front-end developer from Moscow

-  ⚡ I like:

-  🎮 Computer games

-  👟 Sport

-  😸 Animals

-  🎻🎨🧵🧶 I have a lot of cool things that I would like to do, but there is no time.
-But I'm calmer that I have them)

 <br />
  ⚡ My skills and tools: